-- All differences between the parties or persons bound by the Collective Agreement or on whose behalf it was entered into concerning its interpretation, application, operation or any alleged violation thereof including any question as to whether the difference(s) are arbitrable shall be settled without stoppage of work or lockout by one of the following methods: - a) If the difference(s) is between the Union and the Employer the following procedure shall be followed. - 1.
-Within fifteen (15) calendar days of the difference(s) first being reported or the Union Representative first discovering the difference(s) the parties shall meet and endeavor to resolve the difference(s). - 2.
-In the event the difference(s) cannot be resolved then either party may refer any difference(s) to be processed as outlined in (c). - b) If the difference(s) is between the employee or employees and the Employer, the following procedure shall be followed: - 1.
-Difference(s) to be discussed thoroughly and settlement attempted within fifteen (15) calendar days of the first occurrence of the event giving rise to the grievance between the employee or employees and the Employer or their representative, as the case may be. - 2.
-Failing to reach a settlement under paragraph (b)1, the business representative of the Union will be notified and settlement attempted between the Union and the Employer within seven (7) further calendar days. - c) If the complaint is not settled within the seven (7) days noted above, the griever shall set out in writing the nature of the complaint, the section or sections of the Agreement infringed upon or claimed to have been violated and the remedy or correction claimed.
-The grievance shall be signed by the griever, and forwarded with any other information that they feel important in processing the grievance, to the Consultive Committee (refer to d) Within seven (7) calendar days of receiving the report from the Consultive Committee, if the grievance is not settled, the griever may proceed to arbitration by filing written notice with the other party.
-Said notice shall include the name of that party's nominee to the Board of Arbitration.

-Article 20.00 - Consultive Committee) within three (3) working days of completion of the 18.01(a)(1) or 18.01(b)(2) process.
+- All differences between the parties or persons bound by the Collective Agreement or on whose behalf it was entered into concerning its interpretation, application, operation or any alleged violation thereof including any question as to whether the difference(s) are arbitrable shall be settled without stoppage of work or lockout by one of the following methods: - (a) If the difference(s) is between the Union and the Employer the following procedure shall be followed. - (i) Within 15 calendar days of the difference(s) first being reported or the Union Representative first discovering the difference(s) the parties shall meet and endeavor to resolve the difference(s). - (ii) In the event the difference(s) cannot be resolved then either party may refer any difference(s) to be processed as outlined in (c). - (b) If the difference(s) is between the Employee or Employees and the Employer, the following procedure shall be followed: - (i) Difference(s) to be discussed thoroughly and settlement attempted within 15 calendar days of the first occurrence of the event giving rise to the grievance between the Employee or Employees and the Employer or their representative, as the case may be. - (ii) Failing to reach a settlement under Clause 18.01(b)(i), the business representative of the Union will be notified and settlement attempted between the Union and the Employer within 7 further calendar days. - (c) If the complaint is not settled within the 7 days noted above, the griever shall set out in writing the nature of the complaint, the section or sections of the Agreement infringed upon or claimed to have been violated and the remedy or correction claimed.
+The grievance shall be signed by the griever, and forwarded with any other information that they feel important in processing the grievance, to the Consultive Committee [refer to Article 20.00 - Consultive Committee] within 3 working days of completion of the 18.01(a)(i) or 18.01(b)(ii process.

-The Consultive Committee shall attempt to resolve the matter to the satisfaction of both the griever and the party grieved against within ten (10) working days.
+The Consultive Committee shall attempt to resolve the matter to the satisfaction of both the griever and the party grieved against within 10 working days.